RocksForKids.com

 Characteristics used in the identification & study of minerals.
 These are the most common characteristics used when describing minerals.

-Cleavage – pattern when mineral is broken – in planes or conchoidal
+• Cleavage – pattern when the mineral is broken – in planes or conchoidal

 Although most people think of color as an important characteristic of a specimen, it is not very useful in identifying a mineral.

-rocks are often distinctive or named because of a certain color which occurs because of
+• rocks are often distinctive or named because of a certain color which occurs because of their mineral content

 Color Grouping Rock & Mineral Example